Cirrus SF50 Vision Jet operator VeriJet is expanding to California and adding a jet card program, starting at $2,500 per hour

 Jet Card Hourly Rates

-Its current service offering one-way fixed pricing is 600 nautical miles from Orlando, Florida (MCO) and 500 nautical miles from Santa Maria Airport, California (SMX).
+Its initial primary service area offering one-way fixed pricing was 600 nautical miles from Orlando, Florida (MCO).
 In July 2021, it launched its service in California.
-Plans call for expanding to Canada, the Northeastern U.S., and Europe.
+Since that time, it added New York in 2022 and Texas in February 2023.

 VeriJet is included in the Private Jet Card Comparisons’ database of over 50 jet card providers, enabling you to compare programs in minutes.